 This is not, however, a one-sided benefit.
 As Ankit Jain, Senior Manager, Product Operations at Flipkart, puts it: “The corporate world can benefit immensely from taking jobs to rural backyards.There is a huge requirement for a skilled outsourced workforce, which in turn creates rewarding and sustainable jobs in remote locations.”

 In the past few years, the application of Machine Learning and Artificial Intelligence based solutions have seen an exponential growth, making them buzzwords in the industry.
-“What does not get shared, however, is that a lot of these solutions are almost 80% data and 20% algorithm,” explains Krishnendu Majumder, Vice President, at Flipkart.
-“As more companies get into this field, the need for this skillset is huge.”
+“As more companies get into this field, the need for this skillset is huge,” explains Krishnendu Majumder, Vice President, at Flipkart.

 According to Gaurav Sharma, Senior Director, Catalog, at Flipkart, his initial apprehension about the project turned to amazement and a deeper commitment as he understood the quality of work and confidence the employees brought to the table.
 “We were amazed at how eagerly the workforce grasped the concept of AI and ML.
 I believe there is a huge pool of untapped talent in India’s smaller towns and we must work towards exploring this,” he stresses.